noelvissers/djs-site-watcher/README.md

 None.

 **Example**
-`!update` This manually updates the sites that are being watched:
+`!update` This manually updates the sites that are being watched.
 <sub>If a site is updated, it will push the standard update message to the default update channel.</sub>

 **Output**